treble-snake/config-update-tool/README.md

-  -o, --output  Path to the output file                 [string] [default: null] -b, --backup  Make a backup of the output file       [boolean] [default: null] --no-b        Don't make a backup of the output file
+  -o, --output  Path to the output file                 [string] [default: null] -b, --backup  Make a backup of the output file       [boolean] [default: null] --no-b        Don't make a backup of the output file -f, --force   Tool won't ask for user prompt and use template values
+                                                       [boolean] [default: null]
+  --no-f        Tool will ask for user prompt
 ```

 All arguments are optional, you will be asked to enter missing ones in interactive mode anyway.